UPR Outreach Applied Sciences Symposium with Unique Brains Organization

 The BioXFEL National Science Foundation Science and Technology Center hosts an international conference every year to promote the use of XFEL technologies and discuss the latest results of the field.

-BioXFEL is offering 4 month graduate student internships to all eligible* and interested UPR graduate students.
-This program allows UPR graduate students to bring their graduate projects to a BioXFEL laboratory where they will receive hands-on training in XFEL related biochemical and biophysical techniques specifically designed to enhance their research.
+BioXFEL is offering 4 month graduate student internships to all eligible* and interested graduate students.
+This program allows URM graduate students to bring their graduate projects to a BioXFEL laboratory where they will receive hands-on training in XFEL related biochemical and biophysical techniques specifically designed to enhance their research.

 Students interested in applying to this program should be able to provide: